bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 DataCorp IT group stores data in an Oracle Data warehouse that is being used to normalize the data.
 The IT group extracts data in flat files on a regular basis.
 Loading data is the process of adding data values to a cube from any number of data sources or SQL database.
 Since data sources seldom are configured solely to support Essbase dimension build and data load processes, a rule file is generally used to create Essbase-compatible directives to be applied to the data source.

-Create rules file that is based on sample file from the data warehouse.\
+Create a rule file that is based on sample file from the data warehouse.\

 1. Create rules file.

 ![](./images/image14_76.png "")

-2. Set the rules file to ignore extra fields.
+2. Set the rule file to ignore extra fields.
 3. Define the data load properties.
-4. Validate and save the rules file as LoadCorp.
+4. Validate and save the rule file as LoadCorp.
 5. Load data to Sales and specify the following options.

         a.
 Data Source: Data-Basic.txt